mike99mac/minimy-mike99mac/hardware/README.md

 This panel will be cut into two pieces - each with a side and an interior divider.
 The final cuts for these are done on the table saw.

-A full sheet of 1/2" x 60" x 60" baltic birch plywood is cut into thirds.
-Assuming a 0.125" blade kerf, three *blanks* of 19.875" x 60" will result.
-Using a 30" x 30" capacity CNC machine, the blank must be cut into three pieces.
-Therefore, there are three CNC jobs.

 ## Side panels
 Below is a sketch of the side of the carcase and an assembled side.